Azure/azure-functions-openai-extension/samples/chat/README.md

 # Chat

-This sample demonstrates how to build a chatbot using Azure Functions and a local build of the experimental OpenAI extension.
+This sample demonstrates how to build a chatbot using Azure Functions and a local build of the experimental Azure OpenAI extension.

 The sample is available in the following language stacks: